Shape What We Build Next | Take the 3-Minute Survey

 By Kimberly Eddleston on Sat Apr 04 2026

-Interviewee: Natasha McVeigh
+Interviewee: Natalie McVeigh

 Set boundaries clearly and often, understand your own hot buttons, and be genuinely curious about why the other side thinks the way they do.
 Conflict is a normal part of the human experience, but it Read more